Environmental Sound Deepfake Detection Using Deep-Learning Framework: Proposed Deep-Learning Framework

-As each type of spectrogram presents distinct acoustic feature and ensemble of multiple spectrogram inputs is effective to enhance the task performance of Acoustic Scene Classification and Acoustic Event Detection~\cite{lam_01, lam_02, lam_03, lam_04}, this inspires us to evaluate the role of different spectrograms for the task of ESDD in this paper.
-Therefore, we conduct experiments on three individual spectrograms of Constant Q Transform (CQT), (MEL), and Gammatone (GAM).
+As each type of spectrogram presents distinct acoustic feature and ensemble of multiple spectrogram inputs is effective to enhance the audio-relevant task performance (i.e., The ensemble of input spectrograms proved effectively with respect to audio tasks of Acoustic Scene Classification and Acoustic Event Detection~\cite{lam_01, lam_02, lam_03, lam_04}, this inspires us to evaluate the role of different spectrograms for the task of ESDD in this paper.
+Therefore, we conduct experiments on three different spectrograms of Constant Q Transform (CQT), (MEL), and Gammatone (GAM).
 We also evaluate if an ensemble of these spectrograms is possible to enhance the ESDD task performance.